zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 on [integrating Great Expectations with ZenML](https://blog.zenml.io/great-expectations/).

-ZenML now also features a Deepchecks Data Validator that needs to be added as a component to your ZenML stack in order to use Deepchecks in your pipelines, e.g.:
+ZenML now also features a Deepchecks Data Validator that needs to be added as a component to your ZenML stack to use Deepchecks in your pipelines, e.g.:

 ```bash